Search for new phenomena in multi-body invariant masses in events with at least one isolated lepton and two jets using $\sqrt{s} = 13$ TeV proton-proton collision data collected by the ATLAS detector: Conclusion

 The multi-body invariant masses do not exhibit significant excesses above a data-derived estimate of the smoothly falling background.
 The most significant deviation from the data-derived estimate of the SM background in the combined electron and muon channel is observed around $\mjjl=1.3$~\TeV.
 This excess has a local statistical significance of 3.5 standard deviations.
 After accounting for the look-elsewhere effect, this deviation corresponds to a global statistical significance of $1.5\sigma$.
 A check with an alternative description leads to a lower local significance of 2.8$\sigma$.
 Other multi-body invariant-mass combinations show smaller local deviations.
 Thus the data are consistent with the background-only hypothesis.

 In the absence of signals indicating the presence of new phenomena, this analysis sets 95\% CL upper limits on the cross-section times acceptance, efficiency and branching fraction for new processes that can produce a Gaussian contribution to the invariant mass distributions of jets and leptons.
 The limits are calculated for a Gaussian width ranging from that determined by the detector resolution up to 15\% of the resonance mass.
 These results exclude generic BSM models predicting resonances that decay to produce jets and leptons with cross-sections larger than the limits reported in this paper.
-This study extends the search range by 2~\TeV\ beyond that of previous searches which did not include leptons in the invariant masses.
+Under the assumption that a concrete BSM model can contribute to both the $\mjj$ and $\mjjl$ mass spectra, this study extends the search range by 2 TeV beyond that of previous model-independent searches \cite{Aad:2020kep} which did not include leptons in the invariant masses.

 Model-dependent limits are also set on a variety of BSM models, without the use of additional selection criteria tailored to the specific final states investigated.
 These results exclude contributions from the $W'\to W Z'$ process in the SSM for masses of a $W'$ boson below 2.5~\TeV, assuming the mass difference between the $W'$ and $Z'$ bosons is 250~\GeV\ to maximise the cross-section for this process.
+The current analysis improves the SSM limits by 0.5 TeV compared to the dijet analysis \cite{Aad:2020kep}.
 For the radion model, in which the mass-splitting between a radion $\phi$ and $W_\text{KK}$ is small (250~\GeV), the data exclude $\phi$ at masses below 1~\TeV.
 For the composite-lepton model with a $Z'$ boson, the data exclude a $Z'$ boson with a mass below 1.3~\TeV\ for a composite lepton mass of 500~\GeV.